 Then I found Spec Kit.
 And it clicked.
 Specification-based planning and agentic coding is like peanut butter and jelly — they're good on their own, but together they're something else entirely.
 Spec Kit taught me that the fix wasn't a better model.
 It was structure.
 Define what you want.
 Plan before you build.
 Stop letting the agent improvise.

-As my ideas grew — as I learned what worked and what still broke even with good specs — Plan Forge started growing legs.
-What began as "I need more guardrails around my specs" became a full pipeline: scope contracts, auto-loading instruction files, independent review sessions, multi-model consensus, 18 MCP tools.
+As my ideas grew - as I learned what worked and what still broke even with good specs - Plan Forge started growing legs.
+What began as "I need more guardrails around my specs" became a full pipeline: scope contracts, auto-loading instruction files, independent review sessions, multi-model consensus.
+That pipeline kept growing — into a full AI-Native SDLC Forge Shop with four stations (Smelt, Forge, Guard, Learn), 105 MCP tools, and a LiveGuard layer that keeps watching after the build leaves the shop.
 Now it's laying down rubber in the quarter mile.

 The Problem Both Tools Solve